Skip to contents

 Error of fitted component parameters

 The 1-sigma error for the components is calculated using the function stats::confint.
-Due to considerable calculation time, this option is deactivated by default.
+Due to considerable calculation time, this option is disabled by default.
 In addition, the error for the components can be estimated by using internal R functions like summary.
 See the nls help page for more information.

 For more details on the nonlinear regression in R, see Ritz & Streibig (2008).